 - Get underneath the barbell and place your grip shoulder-width apart.

-- Make sure your arms are directly underneath the bar and vertical to the ground when you grab the bar.
+- Ensure your arms are directly underneath the bar and vertical to the ground when you grab the bar.

 - Extend your legs straight to make the movement harder, or bend your knees to make the movement easier.

-- Begin pulling yourself to the bar, preferably with tight elbows to help favor the bicep muscle.
+- Pull yourself to the bar, preferably with tight elbows to help favor the bicep muscle.

-- After you have reached the bar, bring yourself back down to the starting position and repeat this process for the number of reps prescribed.
+- After you reach the bar, return to the starting position and repeat this process for the prescribed number of reps.

 Pro Tip

 The inverted row favors the back muscles.
-If you change your grip from overhand to underhand, you put your biceps in a tougher position to perform, meaning they will be the primary muscle used to generate movement, which helps them grow the most.
+If you change your grip from overhand to underhand, you put your biceps in a tougher position to perform.
+This means they will be the primary muscle used to generate movement, which helps them grow the most.

 3. Cable Drag Curls

 The cable drag curl is a compound exercise that requires the lifter to curl a straight bar from a low pulley by dragging it against the body.
-Dragging the bar means the elbows are moving backward, which causes the shoulder joint to be in motion.
+Dragging the bar means the elbows move backward, which causes the shoulder joint to move.
 This is traditionally not the case with most bicep curling movements.

 This variation of a typical bicep curl helps to target different fibers of the bicep muscle.
 And although it sounds advanced, any lifter can benefit from this movement in their program.
 This movement only targets the bicep muscles, so it’s not like other movements in this article.